jyotika2626/traffic_light_controller_using-_verilog/README.md

 🧠 FSM States
 State	   Binary	   Light
-GREEN	    00	     Green ON
+GREEN	    00	     Green ON,
-YELLOW	  01	     Yellow ON
+YELLOW	  01	     Yellow ON,
 RED	      10	     Red ON

 ⚙️ Working
 At every positive edge of the clock:

-GREEN → YELLOW
+GREEN → YELLOW,
-YELLOW → RED
+YELLOW → RED,
-RED → GREEN
+RED → GREEN.

 The output depends only on the current state, making this a Moore FSM.